RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 wedgiesurvivor 2022-11-11

 Americans adore the Donald Trump behaving as Tony Clifton act, it gives We The People endless entertainment to insult and mock back at Tony Clifton's terrible talents.
 People in USA society are so engaged with Donald Trump's behaviors, manners, performance, style.
-Compusive mockery nation.
+Compulsive mockery nation.
 This top voted comment on Reddit is Twitter-length Tweet-thinking, nobody has a clue they are amusing our nation to death in constant attraction to the Tony Clifton style of Surkov Governing.

 &nbsp;